ibmdb/node-ibm_db/README.md

 |              |  x32           |nt32_odbc_cli.zip        |  Not supported with node-ibm_db          |
 |z/OS          |  s390x         |ODBC support from IBM Db2 for z/OS 11.0 or 12.0 | Yes  |

+* For MacOS M1 Chip system with arm64 architecture, install x64 version of node.js. ibm_db with arm64 version of node.js is not supported.

 ### Configure ODBC driver on z/OS